Car Musings (2005-12)

 Consider the Bentley Corniche prototype, constructed in 1939 on the new Rolls Royce Mark V chassis.
 The waterfall grille and headlights are reminiscent of late 1930s Lincolns.
 The Corniche never went into production because World War II intervened.

 The car was undergoing road-testing in Europe when war broke out.
-The Corniche saloon was parked in Dieppe (a port in Upper Normandy France on the English Channel) awaiting shipment back to England when this sole prototype was destroyed in air raid ... by the Germans. (posted 10/20/11, permalink)
+The Corniche saloon was parked in Dieppe (a port in Upper Normandy France on the English Channel) awaiting shipment back to England when this sole prototype was destroyed in an air raid ... by the Germans. (posted 10/20/11, permalink)

 Book Review: 'Merchants of Speed: The Men Who Built America's Performance Industry' by Paul D. Smith